rbadrinath/FCP/README.md

 ##  TRIVIAL introductory stuff

-* main.c  : A very trivial program with expressions include concept of blocks
+* simple\_expressions.c  : A very trivial program with expressions include concept of blocks
 * hello\_world.[ch] : A very trivial program with printf and include
 * stats.c		 : Compute trivial statistic, average, some other stuff
 * input\_output.c : A description of the normal way to use scanf and printf